abelshakespeare/medbot/README.md

 ## Features

 MedBot makes it easy to create advanced chatbots.
 It provides the building block that are adaptable to any business use case.
-I improve Typebot regularly with bug fixes, new features, and performance improvements regularly.

 **Chat builder** with 34+ building blocks such as: